Big Inch Pipelines of WW II

 “A ditch four feet deep, three feet wide and 1,254 miles long was to be dug from Longview (Texas) across the Mississippi River to Southern Illinois and then east to Phoenixville, Pennsylvania, with lines from there to New York City and Philadelphia,” explained the Texas State Historical Association.

 Ceremonies marked the final weld on the Big Inch in July 1943, just 350 days after construction began.

 The Little Big Inch line, completed three months later, could carry four products: gasoline, heating oil, diesel oil, and kerosene – each separated by solid rubber balls that are slightly smaller than the inside diameter of the 20-inch pipe.

-Before the two oil pipelines began to operate, German submarines had sunk so many tankers, that many beaches on islands in the Caribbean were seriously polluted with oil, says historian Miller.
+Before the two pipelines began transporting oil, German submarines had sunk so many tankers that many Caribbean island beaches were seriously polluted with oil, said historian Miller.